Moselle Valley, Germany

 The Moselle valley’s mild climate supports a large number of butterfly species whose main geographic range is usually much further south in the Mediterranean regions of southern France and Italy.
 One such species is the spectacular Scarce Swallowtail (Iphiclides podalirius) which thrives along the steep, rocky sections of the Moselle valley where a hot micro-climate creates the necessary conditions for its survival.
 Scarce Swallowtails are territorial and will fiercely defend their territory against any intruders.
 They are also known for their ability to effortlessly glide through the air by making use of warm updraughts.

-Several other endangered butterfly species can be encountered along the Moselle.
-These include the Large Tortoiseshell (Nymphalis polychloros), the Spotted Fritillary (Melitaea didyma), and the rare and critically endangered Chequered Blue Butterfly (Scolitantides orion), which I haven’t had the chance to see yet.
+Several other rare and threatened butterfly species can be encountered along the Moselle.
+These include the Large Tortoiseshell (Nymphalis polychloros), the Spotted Fritillary (Melitaea didyma), and the extremely rare and critically endangered Chequered Blue (Scolitantides orion) which unfortunately I have never seen.

 The mild climate of the Moselle valley also makes the region a paradise for reptiles, with several snake and lizard species known to live there.
 The most common snakes are the Smooth Snake (Coronella austriaca) and the Grass Snake (Natrix natrix).
 While the Smooth Snake is most abundant along the warm, rocky slopes of the valley, the Grass Snake prefers slightly cooler and moister habitats.
 The Moselle valley is also known to be the location of one of Germany’s last remaining populations of the critically endangered Dice Snake (Natrix tessellata) which requires natural and undisturbed river sections for its survival.